Repay No Evil One For Evil

-“Repay no one evil for evil.
+Paul wrote, “Repay no one evil for evil.
 Have regard for good things in the sight of all men.
 If it is possible, as much as depends on you, live peaceably with all men.
 Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, “Vengeance is Mine, I will repay,” says the Lord” (Romans 12:17-19).
+Some teach that the Bible is against capital punishment because it teaches “repay no one evil for evil.”
+Is this true?

 In Romans 12, the Bible is not addressing capital punishment but is speaking against engaging in personal issues and seeking vengeful retaliation.
 Paul was never against administering punishment for the wrong actions of the wicked in society.
 But he is here advising and counseling the believers to exercise self-control and caution towards manifesting hostility towards others.
 By not repaying evil for evil, Christians show their love for their fellow human beings.

-Paul says that vengeance belongs to God and then in the following chapter (Romans 13), he shows how God takes vengeance.
-The Lord uses the civil government as the means for justice and punishment.
-The legal authorities of the nations of the world should punish criminals and protect its own citizens: “Let every soul be subject to the governing authorities.
+“Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.
 Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgment on themselves.
 For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.
 For he is God’s minister to you for good.
-But if you do evil, be afraid; for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil” (Romans 13:1-4).
+But if you do evil, be afraid; for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil” (Romans 13:1-4 also 1 Peter 2:13).

 Check out our Bible Answers page for more information on a variety of topics.